CQCL/pytket-docs/manual/manual_compiler.rst

 **Explanation**

-We see that compiling the circuit to IBMQ Quito at optimisation level 0 actaully increases the gate count.
-This is because IBM Quito has connectivity constraints which require additional CX gates to be added to validate the circuit.
+We see that compiling the circuit to ``ibmq_quito`` at optimisation level 0 actaully increases the gate count.
+This is because ``ibmq_quito`` has connectivity constraints which require additional CX gates to be added to validate the circuit.
-The single qubit gates in our circuit also need to be decomposed into the IBM gatset.
+The single-qubit gates in our circuit also need to be decomposed into the IBM gatset.

 We see that compiling at optimisation level 1 manages to reduce the CX count to 5.
 Our connectivity constraints are satisfied without increasing the CX gate count.
-Single qubit gates are also combined to reduce the overall gate count further.
+Single-qubit gates are also combined to reduce the overall gate count further.

 Finally we see that the default pass for optimisation level 2 manages to reduce the overall gate count to just 6 with only one CX gate.
-This is because more intensive optimisations are applied at this level including squashing passes that enable optimal two and three qubit circuits to be synthesised.
-Applying these more powerful passes comes with a runtime overhead that may be noticebale for larger circuits.
+This is because more intensive optimisations are applied at this level including squashing passes that enable optimal two and three-qubit circuits to be synthesised.
+Applying these more powerful passes comes with a runtime overhead that may be noticeable for larger circuits.

 Guidance for Combining Passes
 -----------------------------